solhuebner/lcards/doc/user-guide/configuration/simple-button-quick-reference.md

 ## Multi-Text Label System

-**NEW in v1.14.16** - Multiple text fields with flexible positioning.
+**NEW in v1.14.17** - Multiple text fields with flexible positioning and rotation.

 ### Named Positions